2020PB/police-brutality/reports/Oregon.md

 First-person footage from a livestream around 2:30 AM on June 7th shows police passing by.
 A scuffle seems to happen over an umbrella.
 Then an officer walks over and maces the filmer, a journalist.
 The journalist then shouts: "He maced me."

-tags: mace, pepper-spray, spray, journalsit
+tags: mace, pepper-spray, spray, journalist

 id: or-portland-12